 Table 1: Curriculum–Thematic Tracks

 - To view the Black Studies courses that are approved for Core Curriculum credit, please click here.

 - Download, print, and fill out an Academic Program Adjustment Form.

-- Turn completed and signed form to the Office of Enrollment Services, Harkins Hall, Room 310.
+- Turn completed and signed form to the Office of the Registrar, Harkins Hall, Room 310.